mjfikes/IR/PerkinsV/README.md

 ## Perkins V Performance Measure Tool

-This utility is for calculating Perkins Performance measures 1P1, 2P1, and 3P1 This is also available in a Google Colab notebook: https://colab.research.google.com/drive/1nT2Qt_woleoqYNBCqBn5dYWGo5EV2Cws?usp=sharing
+This utility is for calculating Perkins Performance measures 1P1, 2P1, and 3P1 by CIP, in addition to Special Population measures
+This is also available in a Google Colab notebook: https://colab.research.google.com/drive/1nT2Qt_woleoqYNBCqBn5dYWGo5EV2Cws?usp=sharing

 ## Usage